TYPO3 Logo

 • disallowedContentTypes - The defined disallowedContentTypes

-• slideMode - The defined ContentSlideMode, defaults to ContentSlideMode::None
+• slideMode - The defined ContentSlideMode, which defaults to ContentSlideMode::None

-• configuration - The whole content area related configuration
+• configuration - The complete content area-related configuration

 • records - The content elements as Record objects

-The following example is enough to render content elements of a page with a single column:
+The following example renders the content elements of a page which has only a single column:

 mod.web_layout.BackendLayouts {